subhu-darkknight72/OperatingSystems_Lab/README.md

 Additionally, the shell searches through history using up/down arrow keys, and detects simple malwares.

+## Assignment 3 : Hands-on experience of using shared-memory
+There will be 1 producer process updating a Facebook friend circle network and 10 consumer (worker) processes calculating shortest paths between people, using shared memory to communicate between processes.

 ## Assignment 1 : shell scripting and shell commands
 - **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
 The client displays the date and time on the screen, and terminates.
 - **Question 2:** Write a simple TCP iterative server and client to evaluate arithmetic expressions